Route to Our Origins

 We offer cultural tours & online study programs for anyone interested in learning about the indigenous traditions and cultures Ghana's Savanna Region.

-We invite all who are interested--from anywhere in the world—to visit and learn about our cultural traditions, our flora and fauna, and our beautiful rural villages.
-If you want to volunteer with us before, during, or after your tour, let us know.
-We have many ways to volunteer…
+All who are interested--from anywhere in the world—are invited to visit and learn about our cultural traditions, our flora and fauna, and our beautiful rural villages.

 Design your stay!